COVID-19 Fall 2021 Campus Safety Plan

 - Remote faculty, staff, and students (i.e., those working from home during the pandemic).

-- Office employees, faculty, or students who do not have frequent close contact (within 6 feet, unprotected, for greater than 15 minutes throughout the workday) with coworkers, students, or the public.
+- Office employees, faculty, or students who do not have frequent close contact (within 6 feet for greater than 15 minutes throughout the workday) with individual coworkers, students, or the public.

-It is the goal of CCP to minimize job functions that may require close contact with people who may be infected.
-Situations that require close contact will be evaluated on a case-by-case basis (i.e., nursing, performing arts, shop programs, etc.) and additional administrative, engineering, or personal protective equipment may be recommended.
+For institutional functions that may require close contact with people who may be infected, but are not known to have or suspected of having COVID-19 (i.e., Medium Exposure Risk), CCP will evaluate such positions on a case-by-case basis (i.e., nursing, performing arts, shop programs, etc.).
+Additional administrative, engineering, or personal protective equipment may be recommended in these scenarios.

 III.
 INFECTION PREVENTION STRATEGIES

 Specific measures for protecting faculty, staff, and students from exposure to SARS-CoV-2, depend on the type of work being performed and exposure risk, including potential for interaction with people with suspected or confirmed COVID-19 and contamination of the work environment.
-CCP has adopted the following general infection prevention strategies based on our understanding of the general hazards our faculty, staff, and students may face while on our campuses during this pandemic.
+CCP has adopted the following general infection prevention strategies based on available guidelines from the CDC and OSHA.
 Employees will receive specific guidance from their supervisor regarding how this general guidance will be applied within their specific department.

-CDC and OSHA have developed interim guidance to help prevent exposure to SARS-CoV-2.
-The general guidance below applies to all CCP faculty, staff, and students:
+The general guidance below applies to all CCP faculty, staff and students:

 - Get fully vaccinated.